h5aaimtron/Test-App/README.md

 ## Example Call

-The following are example programmatic calls to the microservice, which provides 2 conversion function endpoints.
+The following are example programmatic calls to the microservice, written in TypeScript/JavaScript, which provides 2 conversion function endpoints.

 ```
   /**